Chdzprince/Data-Pipeline-Project-1/README.md

 ## Features

-- Checks if the weather API is ready.
+- Checks if the weather API is ready from https://openweathermap.org.
 - Extracts weather data for Dallas.
 - Transforms the data and uploads it to an S3 bucket as a CSV file without writing any file locally.